South Dakota Court Records

 These monies may be deposited to non-parents who are custodians of the child.
 However, only the parents are forced to make these payments.
 The parenting plan from the court determines how the parents spend time with their child.
 The child support guideline also outlines how the support should be divided.

-The state’s guidelines lay out the necessary expenses (time and money) according to both parents’ income.
-The other necessities such as school tuition, health care & insurance, and daycare (if applicable) could be included in the necessary fee.
+The state’s guidelines lay out the necessary expenses (time and money) according to both parents’ incomes.
+The amount may cover other necessities such as school tuition, health care, insurance, and daycare (if applicable).

 Generally, child support payment in South Dakota stops when the individual marries, dies, or graduates from school.
-The support for a child ends once such a child becomes emancipated legally.
+It may also end when the child becomes emancipated legally.

-Generally, the average single parent with a child gets around $287 every month as child support payment to cater for incidental, education, medical, clothing, housing and feeding costs.
-Certain factors are considered before the South Dakota Circuit Court can fix the amount paid as child support by the non-custodial parent.
-The state’s DCSS offers both a worksheet and child support calculator to enable interested persons to measure their share of child support.
-The calculator does not extend to cases in which shared/ joint custody is retained by the parents.
+Generally, the average single parent with a child gets around $287 monthly as child support payment for incidental, education, medical, clothing, housing, and feeding costs.
+Certain factors are usually considered before the South Dakota Circuit Court fixes the amount paid as child support by the non-custodial parent.
+The state’s DCSS offers both a worksheet and a child support calculator to enable interested persons to measure their share of child support.
+The calculator does not typically extend to parents who retain shared/joint custody.

-Joint custody occurs when the infant stays no less than 180 nights every calendar year with the custodial parent.
-Interested parties may use the shared parenting worksheet when calculating the child support in a joint custody contract.
+Joint custody occurs when the infant stays with the custodial parent for at least 180 nights every calendar year.
+Interested parties may use the shared parenting worksheet to calculate child support in a joint custody contract.

-Cases whereby the parents of multiple children consent to or are ordered to a “split” custody agreement also exist.
-In this instance, a parent will have full custody of some of the children while the other parent takes full charge of the others.
-In this case, each parent will theoretically pay for the support of the other children.
+Cases where the parents of multiple children consent to or are ordered to a “split” custody agreement also exist.
+In this instance, a parent may retain full custody of some of the children while the other parent takes full charge of the others.
+In this case, each parent may theoretically pay for the support of the other children.

 How Do I Apply for Child Support in South Dakota?

-Individuals who do not get support for the child care expenses can petition for child support by calling 605 773–3641 or visiting any office of the Child Support Division.
-Requesters will have to complete an application form and pay a fee of $5.
+Individuals who do not receive support for child care expenses can petition for child support by calling 605 773–3641 or visiting any office of the Child Support Division.
+Requesters are typically required to complete an application form and pay a $5 fee.

 Also, requesters may hire a legal advisor’s services on the subject matter to assist with the petition for adequate child support.

 The state’s child care division offers services to any parent with lawful custody of a minor.
-Services are also provided to single fathers needing assistance as regards determining child support or paternity.
+Services are also provided to single fathers needing assistance regarding determining child support or paternity.
 Below are the services provided by this division:

 - Finding noncustodial parents